Themed collection ICEF14 Conference Collection

 About this collection

-This special issue includes work which was featured (by poster or oral presentation) in the 14th International Congress on Engineering and Food (ICEF14).
-This conference was held in Nantes, France from the 19th – 23rd June 2023 and Sustainable Food Technology was a supporting sponsor of the conference.
+This special collection includes selected work which was featured (by poster or oral presentation) in the 14th International Congress on Engineering and Food (ICEF14).
+This conference was held in Nantes, France from the 19th – 23rd June 2023.
+Sustainable Food Technology and Food & Function were supporting sponsors of the conference.

-Guest editors: Emilie Korbel (Oniris, Ecole Nationale Vétérinaire, France), Sergey Mikhaylin (Université Laval, Canada).
+Sustainable Food Technology Guest Editors: Emilie Korbel (Oniris, Ecole Nationale Vétérinaire, France), Sergey Mikhaylin (Université Laval, Canada).

 This is a collaborative collection between Sustainable Food Technology and Food & Function.